exercism/python/concepts/function-arguments/introduction.md

 ## Positional Arguments

 Positional arguments are values passed to a function in the same order as the parameters which bind to them.
-Positional arguments can optionally be called by using their name.
+Positional arguments can optionally be passed by using their parameter name.

-Following is an example of positional arguments being called by position and by their name:
+Following is an example of positional arguments being passed by position and by their parameter name:

 ```python
 >>> def concat(greeting, name):